 What do you like about your current career?

 I like the work environment in my career; however, the environment depends on the studio.
-I work in a smaller, independently-run company that fosters a lot of close connections.
-You actually have the chance to get to know who your teammates are.
-I also enjoy how much I learn on the job.
-When I first started at ICON, the learning curve was huge, and it’s amazing what skills I can take from work and apply to my own personal art.
-There’s still so much more to learn at my job and a lot of room to grow within the company, which I find pretty exciting.
+I used to work at ICON, a smaller, independently-run company that fosters a lot of close connections.
+IGG is a larger company, but I’m learning so much.
+When I first started working after college, the learning curve was huge, but it’s amazing what skills I can take from work and apply to my own personal art.
+There’s still so much more to learn at my job and a lot of room to grow, which I find really exciting.